 The liver, the largest internal organ in the human body has an interesting facet to it.
 It is the only organ that can regrow even after a section of it is removed.
 This organ has the ability to grow to its normal size in just a couple of months.
-It weighs 3-pounds and performs over 500 life-sustaining functions.
+It performs multiple functions.
 Hence, it is impossible to live without a well-functioning liver.
 Therefore, in cases of a liver failure doctors recommend a liver transplant surgery.

 Need for Liver Transplant

 A liver transplant is required for people with liver failure and whose condition cannot improve further with other treatments.
-It is also required in patients with liver cancer.
-The most common cause of liver failure is liver cirrhosis or the scarring of the liver.
+It is also required in selected patients with liver cancer.
+The most common indication of liver transplant is liver cirrhosis or the scarring of the liver.
 When a person is diagnosed with liver cirrhosis, scar tissue replaces his normal liver tissue.
 This results in the malfunctioning of the liver.

 Liver Transplant in Children

 The most common cause of liver transplant in infants is biliary atresia.
 The symptoms become evident in infants about two-eight weeks after birth.
 In this medical condition, the bile ducts carrying the bile from the liver to gall bladder are underdeveloped.
 The bile is then trapped in the liver and causes rapid damage to the liver and scarring of liver cells.
 This eventually leads to liver failure and thus necessitates a liver transplant.
 This condition can be corrected only after transplant surgery.

 Liver Transplant in Adults